-Language Assistants are eligible for membership of the Local Government Pension Scheme (LGPS) and will automatically be enrolled into the scheme through the payroll section of their employer.
+Language assistants are eligible for membership of the Local Government Pension Scheme (LGPS) and will automatically be enrolled into the scheme through the payroll section of their employer.
 However, they have the right to opt out of the scheme.

-If Language Assistants join the scheme, they will have money deducted from their salary each month as contributions towards their pension.
+If language assistants join the scheme, they will have money deducted from their salary each month as contributions towards their pension.

-The employer must give the Language Assistant a guide to the LGPS.
+The employer must give the language assistant a guide to the LGPS.
 Host institutions should discuss the pension scheme with the assistant upon arrival.
-If the Language Assistant does not wish to join the scheme, they must inform their host institution directly as soon as possible when they arrive.
-If the Language Assistant does not wish to join the scheme, they must complete an opting-out form prior to their first month's payroll run.
+If the language assistant does not wish to join the scheme, they must inform their host institution directly as soon as possible when they arrive and they must complete an opting-out form prior to their first month's payroll run.
 If they join, they can opt out of membership and receive a refund of contributions provided they opt out within two years.
-A guide to the LGPS, together with the relevant membership forms should be sent to the Language Assistant with their Offer Letter or given to them with their Statement of Employment.
+A guide to the LGPS, together with the relevant membership forms should be sent to the language assistant with their offer letter or given to them with their statement of employment.